Easy Beef Stew

-Nothing says comfort like beef stew, and this easy and simple beef stew recipe will warm the cockles of your heart!
+Nothing says comfort like beef stew, and this easy beef stew recipe is healthy and heart-warming!

 I’ve had many bowls of stew in my day, and this recipe is a staple in any kitchen.
 Stewing the tougher cuts of beef is a great way to cook with them because the low and slow cooking time helps to tenderize the beef into a delicious melt-in-your-mouth stew.
 I added carrots and potatoes to this stew, but you could also use parsnips and add green peas as well (I actually just forgot to do so).
 This recipe works as a Sunday family dinner, or it is a great make-ahead recipe for a week of winter lunches.
 For the best results you’ll want to use the best beef you can, I source all of my grass-feed beef directly from truLOCAL to ensure I am purchasing a local product and supporting local farmers.

-The vegetables in this classic simple beef stew can be swapped out for whatever you might have on hand; parsnips would make a great alternative to potatoes, and the addition of green peas with give it a nice refreshing bite.
+The vegetables in this easy beef stew can be swapped out for whatever you might have on hand; parsnips would make a great alternative to potatoes, and the addition of green peas with give it a nice refreshing bite.